This post may contain affiliate links. Please read my affiliate policy.

 More Glowing Green Smoothies

-If you’re loving the bright, refreshing vibes of this green smoothie, here are a few more green smoothie blends to get your glow on:
+If you’re loving this bright, refreshing drink, here are a few more green smoothies to get your glow on:

 If you make this glowing green smoothie, I’d love to hear how it turned out in the comment box below.
 Your feedback helps me and all the readers in this community.
 And if you’re interested in more plant-based recipes (and exclusive content), sign up for my weekly recipe newsletter.